JayGarland/Autoreply_Sydneybot_Reddit/README.md

 - Create an automatic process for the task flow of reply (Start by creating a fixed format conversation including Materials for the bot to learn; bot's Prompt setting; and a asking method.
 Then wait AI's reponse, and reply a selected comment or post by accessing Reddit's API)
 - Generate better quality replies by making AI learn the style of the subreddit before replying, such as learning from users' posts and comments.
 - Customize frequency of bot reply, and conditions of triggering bot to reply.
+- Recognize image from the post or comment that bot is going to reply.

 ## Environment